MarkBind/markbind/docs/index.md

 </box>

 <panel type="seamless" header="%%More examples of generating dynamic content%%">
-In the example below, there is a expandable panel that can reveal more content.
+In the example below, there is an expandable panel that can reveal more content.

 <box>